freeCodeCamp/chapter/CONTRIBUTING.md

 `npm run typeorm entity:create -- --name=ModelName`

-This would create _ModelName.ts_ in _server/models_
+This would create _ModelName.ts_ in _server/src/models_

-To keep everything DRY, add `extends BaseModel` to the class and import it from 'server/models/BaseModel' to no repeat id, createdAt, and updatedAt fields on every single model
+To keep everything DRY, add `extends BaseModel` to the class and import it from 'models/BaseModel' to no repeat id, createdAt, and updatedAt fields on every single model

-You could also run `npx typeorm` since here you're not actually loading any ts files, but because regular `npx typeorm` runs inside of node it import from _.ts_ files, so we run it with `ts-node` and our custom server config (check package.json)
+`npx typeorm` can also be used, but must be run inside _server_.

 #### Creating a Migration